-7. 1 Assessment of Existing Efforts to Protect Natural Resources
+7.1 8.1 Assessment of Existing Efforts to Protect Natural Resources

-The Town revised its Shoreland Ordinance in 2016 and again in 2020 to exceed the minimum state shoreland protection requirements.
-Revisions were enacted to provide a more stringent level of protection to natural resources on or near the shoreline as there is no town-wide zoning.
+The Town revised its Shoreland Ordinance in 2016, again in 2020 and is currently being updated to exceed the minimum state shoreland protection requirements.
+Revisions were enacted to provide a more stringent level of protection of natural resources on or near the shoreline as there is no town wide zoning.
 Primary protection provided to natural and scenic resources in town is enforced through Shoreland Zoning, Site Plan and Subdivision ordinances.